|

 It’s my favorite place in Hoi An after the old town because the location is not yet overrun with tourists.
 You won’t be disappointed, believe me.

-hoi an cam kim atelier nattes
+hoi an cam kim rehahn photography

 Rent a bike, cross the bridge, and wander through the island and the rice fields.
 It’s pure bliss.